 When I left the animal clinic, I got a job waiting tables in a Mexican restaurant.
 This was so much fun and I loved going to work.
 My boss and the other staff were a mixture of Thai and Burmese, and they were the best.
 If you’ve ever visited Thailand, I’m sure you can imagine the chaos of 6 Thai and Burmese women and 1 little English chic trying to serve Mexican food!

 A few months later, I was offered a job at a ‘Healing Centre.’
-Basically, it is a yoga retreat where you can get paid extra to starve yourself for anything up to a week and give yourself colonic irrigations on a daily basis!
+Basically, it is a yoga retreat where you can give yourself colonic irrigations on a daily basis!
 This was another hilarious adventure as I had no experience in the field of detox and had never taken a yoga class in my life.
 I got the job because my soon-to-be-boss ‘liked my vibe’ (welcome to Thailand!)
 It turned out to be a great job and I met some wonderful, total bonkers people.

 After one year, I decided to leave Thailand and headed to Australia.
 I had no money whatsoever and had to borrow money for my airfare from my ex-boyfriend.
 I was lucky again, as my experience working with horses in the UK meant I was able to secure a job in New South Wales before I left Thailand.
 When I landed in Sydney, I had $50 to my name.
 Luckily the job was for real!
 After a few months working on a farm in the middle of nowhere, I moved to Sydney city centre and somehow talked myself into a job with the top horse racing trainer in Australia.
 Again, this turned out to be an amazing experience.
 I guess there is a lot to be said for trusting your gut and going with the flow!